|Title||THE BIG SLAB|

 |Jamie Brooks||Collective Digital||Director Of Photography|

-This is a great example of how we can reframe the brand experience if we look at things a different way.
+This is a great example of how we can reframe the media experience if we look at things a different way.
 In this idea we didn't see the billboard as a space to place an advertisement on.
 We decided to make the media space intrinsic to the idea.
 And by doing that The Balter Big Slab did actually become a tourist experience.
 It even made the evening news!
 Hundreds of Aussies knowingly went to what was really just a billboard site with some fencing in front of it, to be part of the joke.

 Balter XPA is Australia’s favourite craft beer.
 But in an effort to go mainstream they needed to solve one problem: Not enough Australians knew that it even was a beer.
 XPA?